vikrantaroraa/vikrantaroraa/README.md

 I am a full stack developer with 2 years of experience, where I have contributed to the frontend for the most part and worked heavily in React , TypeScript , GraphQL , Storybook , Jest & Gatsby in the frontend and also did backend in Nest.js.

-After working as a software developer at Vertrical for almost 2 years, In my next venture now, I am looking forward to joining a cool product startup and build great products.
-If you are product startup building cool tech products, please feel free to reach out.
+After working as a software developer at Vertrical for almost 2 years, In my next venture now, I am looking forward to joining amazing product startup and building great products.
+If you are product startup building amazing tech products, please feel free to reach out.
 I would love to connect and work together.

 - I mostly work in the frontend but can also contribute to backend in JavaScript and Python.